matthu24/bandwhich/README.md

 A simple Rails authentication pattern was implemented for this app.
 Users can sign up for an account, and can log in using the same password credentials.
 Demo login is also available so that signup isn't necessary.

-### Music Streaming
+### Artist Show and Music Streaming

+<img height="200px" width="350px" src="https://s3-us-west-1.amazonaws.com/fullstackfiles/ReadMeScreenshot4.png"/>

 Users can navigate artist pages to view albums and tracks using the discover page.
 Each track is individually playable; or users can start from the beginning of the album using the main play button at the top!
 Tracks can pause and restart where they left off, as the current song is saved to the state of the app.

-<img height="200px" width="350px" src="https://s3-us-west-1.amazonaws.com/fullstackfiles/ReadMeScreenshot4.png"/>

 ### Comments